cwadge/junk-drawer/pipewire_tuning_guide.md

   }
 ]
 ```
-or whatever rate the receiving end of the connection is expecting, e.g., `audio.rate = 48000`.
+or whatever rate the receiving end of the connection is expecting, like `audio.rate = 48000`.

 ---